Bruma Castle, Tap&Tack, Rigmor’s Apartment, Temple of Akatosh, Roxey Inn:

 I will do similar for you but to scale.
 It might take up the whole wall!

 “And people call me a bitch!
-Anyway, those other drawing, I coloured those in with pencil.
+Anyway, those other drawings, I coloured those in with pencil.
 Freathof recommended I do that.
 It helped me… adjust.
 Have you met him?”

 Yes.
 A lovely man and he’s very fond of you.
 Very wise and scholarly.
 Apparently he knows how to set out the cutlery properly for noble dinner parties.
 I always get confused which of the four forks to use for which course.